 The property's current owner is Dotson's son, Kariti Eric Hartman.

-Since the fire in 2023, the property has been a dumping ground for garbage, old mattresses, and discarded goods.
+Since the 2023 fire, the property has been a dumping ground for garbage, old mattresses, and other discarded items.

-In the fall of 2023, the Pullman Neighborhood Council held a discussion that included councilmembers Doria Robinson and Gayle McLaughlin, as well as Hartman, to explore ideas – including a vision of transforming the property into a cultural center dedicated to preserving the history of the hotel and the surrounding neighborhood.
+In the fall of 2023, the Pullman Neighborhood Council held a discussion with councilmembers Doria Robinson and Gayle McLaughlin, as well as Hartman, to explore ideas, including a vision to transform the property into a cultural center dedicated to preserving the history of the hotel and the surrounding neighborhood.

 In the months following the discussion, plans failed to materialize, and the hotel continued to deteriorate due to exposure to the elements.